Prices & Frequently Asked Questions

 Can you spray around a stone wall, patio or foundation without staining?

 Can your product be applied near a commercial playground, camping areas, and vacation cottages?

 Are there areas you cannot treat?

 How often should I spray for ticks?

-With one female tick capable of laying between two to six thousand eggs, it is wise to have an application at least twice a year to control and reduce the many different types of disease carrying ticks.
+With one female tick capable of laying between two to six thousand eggs, it is wise to have an application at least three times a year to control and reduce the many different types of disease carrying ticks.
 Depending on your area, repeated applications may be needed.
 Ticks have a complex life cycle involving several blood feasts which they need for their next stage of growth.
 Once they have fed, they will become dormant before hatching into their next form.
 Thus, repeated applications will catch newly hatched insects that could have been dormant during previous pesticide applications.